-Figure 16 Histograms of the skewness and kurtosis
+Figure 16 Histograms of the skewness and kurtosis, mean (red) and median (green)

 Although the first look of the Gaussian, skewness and kurtosis parameters do not show any desired differences, we apply discriminant analysis on these parameters.
 The results as confusion matrix are shown by Figure 17.
 Note that the success ratio is 53.9%, which is same as just randomly selecting a class (50%).